 Novated Leases Explained

 Your employer takes on the responsibility of the lease payments and operating costs (fuel, service, maintenance, insurance, registration).
-These are paid for via a salary sacrifice arrangement (explained in the next section) by deducting these expenses from your pre-tax salary.
+These are paid for via a salary sacrifice arrangement (explained below) by deducting these expenses from your pre-tax salary.

 Like any lease or loan, it enables the purchase of a car by spreading the cost over multiple scheduled repayments.
 Car lease terms typically range from 3 to 5 years.